kbuffardi/UnitTestAccuracy/README.md

 [Unit Test Smells and Accuracy of Software Engineering Student Test Suites](https://doi.org/10.1145/3430665.3456328)
 ```
 Kevin Buffardi and Juan Aguirre-Ayala.
 2021.
 Unit Test Smells and Accuracy of Software Engineering Student Test Suites.
-In Proceedings of Innovation and Technology in
+In Proceedings of the 2021 ACM Conference on Innovation and
-Computer Science Education (ITiCSE '21).
+Technology in Computer Science Education (ITiCSE '21).
 Association for Computing Machinery, New York, NY, USA.
 DOI:https://doi.org/10.1145/3430665.3456328
 ```

 [Measuring Unit Test Accuracy](https://doi.org/10.1145/3287324.3287351)